lewisfromlewis/Windows-setup/README.md

 Transfer the Documents folder to C:\Users\lewis\ (probably).

 Setup linux subsystem using Powershell `wsl --install` as [described](https://docs.microsoft.com/en-us/windows/wsl/install).
-Install the aws sam cli for [linux](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html), for compatibility with the development environment.
+Install the aws cli, and then the aws sam cli including Docker, for [linux](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html), for compatibility with the development environment.

 Install the java jdk.
 Stick to 8 for now to avoid LibreOffice conflicts.